somanydoors/custom-live-cd-rocky/README.md

 ```

 If a Kickstart file is placed into /custom, the configuration variables will be overridden and the custom config will be used as-is.
+This will build a live CD image and place it in the current working directory, as well as the rendered Kickstart file used to build the live CD.

 ### Variables